maemo-leste/maemo-user-guide/source/chapters/clock-n-alarms.rst

 .. note:: Using this app, you can check and change the current time, the time zones, and set alarms.

-.. |app-list| image:: /screenshots/ui-main/app-list.png
+.. |application-menu-button| image:: /screenshots/ui-main/application-menu-button.png
    :scale: 60%
    :align: bottom
-   :alt: App list
+   :alt: Application menu button

 .. |clock-n-alarms-icon| image:: /screenshots/clock-n-alarms/clock-n-alarms-icon.png
    :scale: 60%